-The Administrative Office Specialist program requires 10th grade TABE levels in order to receive a certificate of completion.
-It is very strongly recommended that all students score not more than one grade level below required scores before enrolling in any program.
+The Accounting program requires 10th grade TABE levels in order to receive a certificate of completion.
+It is recommended that all students score not more than one grade level below required scores before enrolling in any program.

 Students who enroll with prior business skills and/or training may be able to complete program requirements in less time than students who enter without this background.